heptarch/heptarch.github.io/drafts/demon.md

 *1874.* The Post Office pays the London
-Pneumatic Despatch Company the extravagant sum of £200,000 to build an underground distribution system for London’s mail.
+Pneumatic Despatch Company the extravagant sum of £200,000 to build an underground distribution system for London’s
-It is to consist of tubes laid with narrow-gauge rail from which the air is sucked out by spinning iron turbines, 20-foot wide and driven by Cornish engines.
+mail: miles-long tubes, laid with narrow-gauge rail, the air sucked out by 20-foot wide spinning iron turbines, and on opening, the inrushing atmosphere propelling the mail capsules before it.
-Mail capsules are loaded and shot through the near-empty tubes, propelled only by the inrushing atmosphere.
 Construction commences in 1863 with a successful test run between Euston Square and the North West District Post Office, a third of a mile hence.
 The tubes make it past Holborn, and as far as the General Post Office on St Martin's